slackapi/template-announcement-approvals/README.md

 #### 2. Create a Slack app

 1. Create an app at [api.slack.com/apps](https://api.slack.com/apps)
-1. Navigate to **Bot Users** and click "Add a Bot User" to create one.
+2. Navigate to **Bot Users** and click "Add a Bot User" to create one.
-1. Navigate to the OAuth & Permissions page and add the following scopes:
+3. Navigate to the OAuth & Permissions page and add the following scopes:
     * `bot`
-1. Enable the events (See below *Enable the Events API*)
+4. Enable the events (See below *Enable the Events API*)
-1. Enable the interactive messages (See below *Enable Interactive Messages*)
+5. Enable the interactive messages (See below *Enable Interactive Messages*)
-1. Click 'Save Changes' and install the app (You should get an OAuth access token after the installation
+6. Click 'Save Changes' and install the app (You should get an OAuth access token after the installation

 #### Enable the Events API
 1. Click on **Events Subscriptions** and enable events.
-1. Set the Request URL to your server (or Glitch URL) + `/events` (*e.g.* `https://your-server.com/events`)
+2. Set the Request URL to your server (or Glitch URL) + `/events` (*e.g.* `https://your-server.com/events`)
-1. On the same page, go down to **Subscribe to Bot Events** section and subscribe to the `message.im` events
+3. On the same page, go down to **Subscribe to Bot Events** section and subscribe to the `message.im` events
+4. Go down to **Subscribe to Workspace Events** section and subscribe to the `app_home_opened` events
-1. Save
+5. Save

 #### Enable Interactive Messages

 To enable interactive UI components (This example uses buttons):

 1. Click on **Interactive Components** and enable the interactivity.
-1. Set the Request URL to your server or Glitch URL + `/interactions`
+2. Set the Request URL to your server or Glitch URL + `/interactions`

 To dynamically populate a drop-down menu list in a dialog (This example uses a list of channels):

 1. Insert the Options Load URL (*e.g.* `https://your-server.com/channels`) in the **Message Menus** section
-1. Save
+2. Save

 #### 3. Run this App
 Set Environment Variables and run: